martijnvdb87/php-cli/README.md

 $cli = new Cli('First CLI App', '0.1.0')->run();
 ```
 To add a default command to the application use the `add()` method.
 Use a callback function as the first argument.
-This callback will be called without giving any extra argument.
+This callback will be called without giving any extra arguments.
 To execute the script, run `php myapp`.
 ```php
 $cli = new Cli('First CLI App', '0.1.0');